Tamra Judge Weighs In After Vicki Gunvalson Confirms She Won’t Be A ‘Friend’ On ‘RHOC’ Season 15

-What does Tamra Judge think about Vicki Gunvalson‘s refusal to return to The Real Housewives of Orange County in anything less than a full-time position?
+Fans who were wondering what Tamra Judge thought about Vicki Gunvalson‘s refusal to return to The Real Housewives of Orange County in anything less than a full-time position got their answer at BravoCon.

 During an interview at the BravoCon event in New York City, Judge reacted to Gunvalson’s comment to Andy Cohen in which she told the Real Housewives creator that she “will never ever come back” to the show in a “friend” or part-time role.